cod-services/cod/doc/INSTALL.markdown

 ### Installation:

-1. Set up an IRC network using Charybdis, Tethys, ShadowIRCD, Elemental-IRCd, InspIRCd, or any other TS6 daemon.
+1. Set up an IRC network using Charybdis, Tethys, ShadowIRCD, Elemental-IRCd, or any other TS6 daemon.
 If in doubt choose `charybdis` as your link protocol.
 2. Create a link block like [this](https://gist.github.com/lyska/9c8a8e1a1102cbee61c7).
 3. Copy `etc/config.json.example` to a file of your choice.
 Read `Configuration.markdown` for more detailed explanation about each of the configuration elements.